stellenberger/react_acebook/README.md

-This is another fullstack take on Acebook - the new facebook.
+This is another fullstack take on Acebook - my version of Facebook

 I am using decoupled React and Rails.
 I am planning on implementing as many of the features as I can.

-Users can:
+In this repo you can find some wireframes that I drew up before this project was started, as well as user stories, the rails backend server, the React frontend views, and a little bit of information on how I built it and how you can run it.

+User stories:

 - Sign up with email and password
 - Make status'